fhemery/potter-kata-starter/php/README.md

 ## Installing

-You need a working PHP version.
-You also need PHPUnit.
+You need a working PHP version, and [composer](https://getcomposer.org/) installed

-PHPStorm will do most of the work itself, but full instructions are here: https://phpunit.readthedocs.io/en/9.5/installation.html
+Just run:
+> composer install

+## Running the tests
+Your IDE should be able to launch the tests easily, but if you want to launch from command line:

+> ./vendor/bin/phpunit tests

+One of the two tests should fail.
+It's all good, you're ready to work.